opnsense/docs/source/manual/how-tos/multiwan.rst

 ------------------
 To setup Failover the following step will be taken:

 #.
-Add monitor IP's to the gateways
+Add monitor IPs to the gateways
 #.
 Add a gateway group
 #.
 Configure DNS for each gateway
 #.
 Use policy based routing to utilize our gateway group